THE FELLOWSHIP

 ABOUT THE PROGRAM

-All the Farm’s a Stage is a 4 month storytelling fellowship for QTBIPOC farmworkers culminating in a virtual performance + virtual multimedia exhibit.
+All the Farm’s a Stage is a 6 month storytelling fellowship for QTBIPOC farmworkers culminating in a virtual performance + virtual multimedia exhibit.
 The cohort’s community and political representatives are invited to this final performance.
 Each of the 10 accepted farmworkers create a project about their experiences working on farms, intersecting with issues of land access, worker safety and wellbeing, wages, and more.
-Fellows engage with policy such as the Farm Bill and build relationships within the accepted cohort and their communities.

 Possible mediums include visual art, poetry, dance & movement, comedy, archival & interview projects, video & film, zines, land or ecological art, sound & music, and more.
 Inspired by grassroots storytelling and participatory art making such as Theatre of the Oppressed and Bread & Puppet, NOF hosts this fellowship as a space for farmworkers to feel empowered and share their embodied knowledge.
 Each cohort will be made up of queer + trans + BIPOC farmworkers from different regions, ages, farming backgrounds, and seasons of experience.